Copyright 2017 MillieAnne Lowe, Oceanside, California

 “Ahem,” Chief Mullins interrupted.
 “Detective Fontino, Agent Parker, Eric, George, there’s something you need to see right away.
 Please follow me downstairs now.”

-“You’ll see.
-Just follow me.
+“Please, just follow me.
 But maybe you’d better leave your two men upstairs with the girls.”

 Fontino turned and signaled for his two detectives to stay put.

 “Holy smokes!
-What the heck happened here?” said Fontino.
+What’s happened here?” said Fontino.

 Robin sobbed as she picked up the corner of a picture hanging from the easel.
 “What’s this?
 I didn’t draw this.”